 Many local businesses on Kickstarter are not looking for full funding, like many of the other projects you will see.
 These local businesses are using Kickstarter as a platform to get a “piece” of their business funded.
 The “piece” that Drip’d needed some extra funding for was their special expresso machine.
 As Chris said, “customers can come into the shop and know that they helped purchase our coffee machine and feel good about it”.

-You want to make sure that everyone is benefitting from the Kickstarter.
+You want to make sure that everyone is benefiting from the Kickstarter.
 If it is helping an existing business stay a float or giving a new business the extra kick it needs, Kickstarter is a great tool to make it happen.

 WHO are they trying to reach?